-Learn about the different ways you can pay your credit card bill
+How to pay your credit card bill

 If you use a credit card, that means you’ll likely have a payment to make every month.
 And staying on top of this bill is important because it can help keep your account in good standing.
 It’s also a big part of building healthy credit.

-Most credit card issuers let you pay by phone, through an online account or mobile app, or by mail.
-You might even be able to pay in person.
+Most credit card issuers let you pay your credit card bill by phone, through an online account or mobile app, or by mail.
+You may also be able to pay in person.
 Here’s what to know about how you pay credit card bills and why it’s so important.

 - ACH transfer: Automated Clearing House (ACH) payments let you transfer funds directly from one account to another.
-You can make this payment in person or by calling the phone number on the back of your credit card.
+You can usually make this transfer online using your bank’s mobile app or website.
+But you may also be able to pay in person or by calling the phone number on the back of your credit card.
 You’ll likely need to provide your credit card account, bank account and routing numbers.

 - Cash: If your credit card issuer has a location nearby, you may be able to pay in person with cash.

-- Check: If your issuer accepts this form of payment, you can drop a check off in person.
+- Check: If your issuer accepts this form of payment, you can drop off a check in person.
 Or you can follow the instructions on your credit card statement to mail a check with your credit card bill.
 Just remember to allow plenty of time for your payment to reach the issuer before the due date.

 - Mobile bill pay: Some credit card issuers offer a mobile app you can use to pay your bill.
 You’ll just need your payment account details.

 Every credit card has a billing cycle that typically lasts about a month.
-At the end of the billing cycle, your credit card issuer will send you a statement that lists your account activity, the minimum payment due and a due date.
+At the end of the billing cycle, your issuer will send you a credit card statement that lists your account activity, the minimum payment due and a due date.
 And that due date will be the same date every month.

 Credit card issuers are also required to give you at least 21 days between the date your statement is mailed or delivered and the date your payment is due.
-You’ll want to make at least the minimum payment by the due date to keep your account in good standing and to avoid penalties.
+You’ll want to make at least the minimum payment by the due date to keep your account in good standing and to avoid late fees.